EuroAirport - Serving the needs of the RegioTriRhena

 The extremely convenient location of EuroAirport at the heart of Western Europe and at the crossroads of three economically thriving regions (Alsace, North West Switzerland and Baden-Württemberg) explains the airport’s success.
 EuroAirport is the best equipped airport on the Upper Rhine and, thanks to its infrastructure, can cope with any kind of traffic.

 At EuroAirport more than 25 different airlines handle the scheduled flights.
 The market leaders are easyJet and Wizz Air, followed by Lufthansa, TUIfly, Air France and British Airways.
-The presence of the leading international airline alliances Star Alliance, SkyTeam und oneworld, which offer connections to their hubs in Amsterdam, Frankfurt, London-Heathrow, Munich, Paris and Vienna several times a day, provides the customer with optimum access to all the European intercontinental hubs.
+The presence of the leading international airline alliances Star Alliance, SkyTeam and oneworld, which offer connections to their hubs in London, Paris, Frankfurt, Munich, Düsseldorf, Amsterdam, Brussels, Madrid, Istanbul, Barcelona and Vienna several times a day, provides the customer with optimum access to all the European intercontinental hubs.

 EuroAirport is not just a gateway to the world, but also a gateway to the trinational region for all those who visit.
 In 2016, approx. 1 million passengers were incoming tourists.
 This potential can be further developed by means of specific regional tourism promotion.

-In the business of aircraft maintenance and outfitting, EuroAirport, with the local firms Jet Aviation, AMAC Aerospace and Air Service Basel, is also one of the world’s leading competence centres for better-class business and private aviation.
+In the business of aircraft maintenance and outfitting, EuroAirport, with the local firms Jet Aviation, AMAC Aerospace, Air Service Basel and Nomad Aviation, is also one of the world’s leading competence centres for better-class business and private aviation.

 The range of services offered by EuroAirport will continue to develop.
 In the passenger sector there are prospects of extending the Eastern European connections, of optimizing the range of classical business destinations and holiday flights as well as of diversifying the choice of flights through attracting additional airlines.

 In the freight sector the old freight hall is rebuilt to meet the needs of express freight, and the express freight activities will be united in one building.